aseemk/aseemk.com/_posts/2013-01-24-neo4j-lessons-learned.md

 I really enjoyed preparing and giving that talk, but I never got around to polishing it up for nonverbal/online sharing.

-Last week, though, I had the privilege of giving [this talk again][nygraph-talk], this time to my fellow NYC folks at the [NY Graph Meetup][].
+Last week, though, I had the privilege of giving [this talk again][nygraph-talk], this time to fellow NYC folks at the [NY Graph Meetup][].
 And that's given me motivation enough to polish everything up for sharing.

 [nygraph-talk]: http://www.meetup.com/nygraph/events/96132372/
 [NY Graph Meetup]: http://www.meetup.com/nygraph/